mbakhoff/htmlbasic2/readme.md

    The data should be handled by `POST /`.
    The browser should be redirected to `/threads/threadName` after the `POST` (see headers).
 3. `GET /threads/threadName` should show all the posts in the forum thread with the given name.
-   Create a separate servlet and template for this.
+   Create a separate servlet for this.
+   If the thread is not found, then send a status 404 response.
 4. `GET /threads/threadName` should include a form for adding a new post to the given thread.
    The data should be handled by `POST /threads/threadName`.
    The response shouldn't be a redirect, but should instead immediately render the same view as `GET /threads/threadName`.